starfishpanda/mastermind/README.md

 A prerequisite for cloning this repository is having Git installed.
 Git can be installed with this [guide](https://github.com/git-guides/install-git).

-Since this project is not deployed for production, you can run the game on your machine locally.
-If you are using VSCode, you can open the Explorer to a directory you want the project to clone to, and then clone the repository using the following command in the terminal, which will create a folder named "mastermind" in the current working directory:
+Since this project is not deployed for production, you can run the game locally on your machine.
+If you are using VSCode, you can open the Explorer to a directory to which the project will be cloned, and then clone the repository using the following command in the terminal, which will create a folder named "mastermind" in the current working directory with the contents of the project inside:

 ```bash
 $ git clone https://github.com/starfishpanda/mastermind.git